adaptedbrains/.github/profile/README.md

 ## Hi there 👋
-welcome to adapted brains github, we partner with founders with specific knowledge wants to build and for tomorrow;
+welcome to adapted brains github, we partner with founders with specific knowledge— want to build for tomorrow;